hbireley/hbireley.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: "Smart Questions, Good Answers"
+title: "The Art of Asking Question the Right Way"
 # All dates must be YYYY-MM-DD format!
-date: 2015-09-08
+date: 2024-01-25
-published: false
+published: true
 labels:
   - Questions
   - Answers